The delicious journey from cacao bean to ME to WE Chocolate.

 Need we say more?
 (Aside from maybe mentioning that the WE team is on the ground overseeing the process each step of the way.
 Aren’t they lucky?)

-Once the bars come out the other side, they are popped from their molds and loaded onto a second conveyor belt to be cloaked in their iconic blue ME to WE wrapper—a true badge of honour.
-And, now it’s time for final packaging and shipping.
+Once the bars come out the other side, they are popped from their molds and loaded onto a second conveyor belt to be cloaked in their iconic blue ME to WE wrapper.
+And, now it’s time for final packaging, shipping, and yes, tasting.

 Okay, so let’s recap: What’s the story of ME to WE Chocolate from bean to bar?